Barcode Embeddings for Metric Graphs: The Barcode Embedding and the Persistence Distortion Pseudometric

 \end{definition}

-Our focus will mainly be on the maps $\mathcal{BT}$ and $\mathcal{BMT}$; the maps $\mathcal{RT}$ and $\mathcal{RMT}$ are defined for the sake of completeness but are of little independent interest, as we will see that the original metric graph can be recovered from any of its associated Reeb graphs (Corollary \ref{recovergraph}), so nothing is gained from taking infinitely many.\\
+In the following, our focus will mainly be on the maps $\mathcal{BT}$ and $\mathcal{BMT}$; the maps $\mathcal{RT}$ and $\mathcal{RMT}$ are defined for the sake of completeness but are of little independent interest.
+Indeed, the following two results demonstrate that a pointed metric graph can be recovered from any of its associated Reeb graphs, and that this inverse map is well-defined on the space of equivalence classes of Reeb graphs.
+The proofs of these results can be found in Section \ref{reebproofs}.

+\begin{lemma} Given $(G,x)$, a pointed, connected, and compact metric graph, let $R_{f} = \Phi(G,x)$ be the associated Reeb graph.
+Define a metric on $R_{f}$ using the infinitesimal length element $|df|$.
+That is, if $y$ and $z$ are two points on $R_f$, and $\Gamma$ is the set of continuous paths from $y$ to $z$, then